acdlee/acdlee.github.io-YourMorning/index.md

 ## Let's Get Started

-### Creating the Project Folder<br />
+### Creating the Project Folder
 Create a project folder titled 'MyMorning' either in your Desktop folder (your home screen) or another project folder.<br />
-Note: For instruction's sake, I'll assume that the folder is located on the home screen.<br />
+Note:<br />For instruction's sake, I'll assume that the folder is located on the home screen.<br />

 Now that you have a home for your project, let's open the Terminal and navigate to this folder.<br />
 Open Terminal and type the command:<br />